Frequently Asked Questions

 A ride will be available to come pick up any pilgrim who cannot physically reach the next destination of the Pilgrimage.

 The Joseph Challenge Pilgrimage is being organized by Catholic laymen.
 It is not directly affiliated with any particular group or parish in the Archdiocese of St. Louis or the Catholic Church, although we have the cooperation and support of the locations involved.
-We have support from organizations such as Those Catholic Men, local Knights of Columbus councils, and the priests of Miles Christi, but this is not technically an official event of any organization.
-That may change in the future.
+Some organizations that have supported us or collaborated with us through the years include Those Catholic Men/Exodus 90, local Knights of Columbus councils, and Miles Christi, but this is not an official event of any organization.

 If you like the idea of The Joseph Challenge Pilgrimage but for whatever reason cannot participate, you can still offer assistance!
 We could use you as a volunteer in a few different roles throughout the pilgrimage.
 Or, you can contribute monetarily to help offset some of the costs.
 Please use the "Contact Us" form to let us know you would like to help but cannot participate.
 Of course you can always help us by spreading the word to other men.